Mohid123/ngx-blurhash-render/workspace/projects/ngx-blurhash-render/README.md

 # NgxBlurhashRender

 This is a simple lighweight library that renders the blurhash of a provided image.
-For all versions of Angular 2+
+For all versions of Angular 15

 **Note**:
 Requires [blurhash](https://www.npmjs.com/package/blurhash) as a dependency

 **Warning**
-For versions older than Angular 15, run the command `npm i ngx-blurhash-render --legacy-peer-deps`
+Not available for versions older than Angular 15`

 ## Features
 * Smooth animation for transition from canvas to image 💖